Difficulty management solutions

 Implementation or renegotiation of a factoring solution in or out of court

 Any company filing for bankruptcy or under out of court debt settlement proceedings with a factoring solution already in place should ensure that it has the support of the current partner.
-If this support is not confirmed, it is possible to quickly change factor.
-Factors do not always react in the same way faced with difficulties; indeed, some will be forthcoming in their support and have solid experience; whilst others quickly restrict their financing and seek to terminate agreements.
-When you have a partner prepared to offer support to companies experiencing financial hardship, a whole new range of possibilities become available.
-It is, indeed, possible to widen the remit of factoring, increase financing and best secure cashflow.
+If this support is not confirmed, factors can be changed quickly.
+Factors do not always react in the same way to difficulties: some will be forthcoming in their support and have solid experience, whilst others quickly restrict their financing and seek to terminate agreements.
+When you have a partner prepared to offer support to companies experiencing financial hardship, a whole new range of possibilities becomes available.
+It is indeed possible to widen the remit of factoring, increase financing and best secure cashflow.

 Our assignment